piqnt/stage.js/doc/api.md

 // frames
 string.value(value);

-// Set string frames as cutout prefix.
-See Cutout section for more string.frames(cutouts);
+// Set string frames, see Cutout section for more string.frames(cutouts);

-// Set string frames. 'factory' func takes a char/item and return a cutout string.frames(function(charOrItem) {
+// Use a function to dynamicly create string frames string.frames(function(charOrItem) {
   return cutout;
 });